 At the turn of the 20th century, the Catholics in Beaminster had to travel to Bridport to hear Mass.
 This remained the situation, apart from a short period during World War II when services were held by US Army Chaplains, from nearby Parnham House, who said Mass in the Red Lion pub.

 Catholic numbers had begun to grow significantly prompting efforts in 1964 to raise money and find a suitable site for a new church.
-The site at Culverhays was bought in 1965 for £900 but there were second thoughts about the suitability of this site and an alternative larger site was purchased in Shortmoor for which Mr P Byrne, which was completed by an Exeter architect.
+A site at Culverhayes was bought in 1965 for £900 but there were second thoughts about the suitability of this site and an alternative larger site was purchased in Shortmoor for which Mr P Byrne, a Catholic architect, was engaged to draw up plans.

 St John’s Church was designed to accommodate a congregation of 80 and measured just 52ft x 20ft.
 The altar and font came from Christ the King Primary School in Bournemouth.
 The crucifix behind the altar was given by Gordon Crew in memory of his first wife.
 The building was blessed and opened by Bishop Restieaux on 17th March 1967.